Last Updated: 3 February 2021

 We can use your personal data in the following cases:

-- If you are a student, agent, or supplier
+- If you are a student, staff member, ambassador, or supplier

 - If you use our services

-- If you work for one of our agents or suppliers or for someone using our services
+- If you work for one of our ambassadors or suppliers or for someone using our services

 - If you are a prospective student or someone to whom we wish to show or sell our services and inform about our events and news.
-In such cases, we have collected your data from our website, fair, agent or directly on campus
+In such cases, we have collected your data from our website, conference, professional trade fair, ambassador, or directly on campus